globusonline/provision/doc/topology.rst

 Next, we create the instance::

-	$ gp-create -c samples/simple-dummy.conf
+	$ gp-instance-create -c samples/simple-dummy.conf
 	Created new instance: gpi-4bb1aefa

-If we run ``gp-describe-instance -v``, we will get the raw JSON representation of the topology::
+If we run ``gp-instance-describe -v``, we will get the raw JSON representation of the topology::

-	$ gp-describe-instance -v gpi-4bb1aefa
+	$ gp-instance-describe -v gpi-4bb1aefa
 	{
 	  "domains": [
 	    {